 The vast majority of A residues that are targets for editing are localized near splice junctions in the pre-mRNA.
 The formation of a dsRNA-ADAR substrates in intronic sequences could, therefore, obscure splice sites from the splicing machinery resulting in alternative splicing events.
 In addition, the editing of select A residues could lead to the creation or elimination of splicing sites which also could result in alternative splicing events.

 A-to-I editing occurs in more RNAs than does C-to-U editing.
-By far, most of the mammalian mRNAs found to undergo A-to-I editing in mammals are expressed in the nervous system.
+By far, most of the mammalian mRNAs found to undergo A-to-I editing are expressed in the nervous system.
 Physiologically significant examples are transcripts of the ionotropic glutamate receptors (GluRs) family and the serotonin receptor subunit 2C (5-HT2CR).
 In both cases the deamination of exonic A residues leads to single amino acid changes in the resulting proteins.
 Specifically, editing of the mRNA encoding the GluA2 (GluR2) subunit of the 2-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA) receptors.
 Editing of the GluA2 mRNA occurs at two non-synonymous sites termed the Q/R and R/G sites.
 These sites are so-called because the editing results in the change of a glutamine residue for an arginine residue in the first site and a change of arginine for glycine in the second.
 The Q/R site is encoded by exon 11 and resides within the second transmembrane domain (TMII) of the protein.
 The R/G site is located just one nucleotide from the boundary between exon 13 and the downstream intron.
 When this site is edited, splicing favors inclusion of exon 15 over that of exon 14.
 With respect to the Q/R site, editing has a profound effect on the calcium permeability of the resulting AMPA receptor.
 Calcium permeability of all AMPA receptor isoforms is controlled by the GluA2 subunit.
 In unedited GluA2 proteins the presence of the Q residue allows Ca2+ permeability whereas the edited amino acid (R) does not.
 Almost all of the GluA2 present in the human brain is edited.
 The importance of GluA2 mRNA editing can be demonstrated by the phenotype of ADAR2 knockout mice.
 These mice have significantly reduced editing of the Q/R site which causes them to be highly seizure-prone, and they die within 3 weeks of birth.

 A-to-I editing also occurs in the non-coding region of the ADAR2 pre-mRNAs.
 The consequence of ADAR2 editing its own mRNA is the generation of an alternative splice acceptor site in intron 1, resulting in an alternative splicing event that creates a nonfunctional ADAR2 protein.